The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Survey Results

 \subsection{Contrasts}

-As with any high-contrast imaging survey, one of the principal results of the GAPlanetS study is detection limits for accreting protoplanets in these systems.
-However, these curves are difficult to interpret in bulk for several reasons.
+As with any HCI survey, one of the principal products of GAPlanetS is detection limits for accreting protoplanets in all imaged systems.
+These curves are difficult to interpret in bulk for several reasons.
 First, achieved contrast is highly sensitive to both the guide star magnitude and atmospheric conditions.
-This is true to some extent for all AO systems, but is especially true at visible light wavelengths.
-The achieved contrast varies wildly from dataset to dataset, even for the same object (see Figure \ref{fig:PSFgallery}).
-However, we note that accretion onto protoplanets is likely a stochastic process similar to that of accretion onto T Tauri stars, which vary by factors of $\approx$2-10 \citep[e.g.][]{Robinson2019, Cody2010, Cody2018} therefore a non-detection at a certain contrast level in a single epoch does not necessarily preclude a detection at that contrast level in a future epoch.
-Thus, the contrast curves are of limited utility in deciding whether to revisit a system, as detection probabilities are highly sensitive to both atmospheric conditions and protoplanets' instantaneous accretion rate.
+This is true to some extent for all AO systems, but is especially true at visible wavelengths.
+Achieved contrast also varies wildly from dataset to dataset in this regime, even for the same object (see Figure \ref{fig:PSFgallery}).

-Nevertheless, the bulk contrast curves of the sample can give us a general grasp of performance for this first generation accreting protoplanet survey and the limits that it places on the prevalence of objects with certain H$\alpha$ contrast ratios embedded inside transitional disks, with the caveat that variable accretion will make these boundaries somewhat fuzzy.
-Figure \ref{fig:ctrst_byrmag} shows the optimized contrast curves for the entire GAPlanetS sample colored by stars' R-band magnitude.
+Nevertheless, the bulk contrast curves of the sample can give us a general grasp of performance for this first-generation accreting protoplanet survey and the limits that it places on the prevalence of objects with certain H$\alpha$ contrast ratios embedded in transitional disk cavities, with the caveat that variable accretion will make these boundaries somewhat fuzzy.
+Figure \ref{fig:ctrst_byrmag} shows optimized contrast curves for the entire GAPlanetS sample colored by stars' $r$'-band magnitude.

 The median achieved contrast for the survey, as well as the best achieved contrast for each target at a range of separations from 0$\farcs$1 to 1$\farcs$5 is also provided in Table \ref{tab:ctrsts}.